-The President's Honor contains the names of students maintaining a 3.5 grade point average and above with a class nine credits or more. students with a cumulative GPA of 3.5 or better for duration of their enrollment in a one- or two-year program have noted such their the load of
+The President's Honor List contains the names of students maintaining a 3.5 grade point average (GPA) and above with a class load of nine credits or more.
+Honor students with a cumulative GPA of 3.5 or better for the duration of their enrollment in a one- or two-year program have such noted on their placement records.
+Persons achieving a 4.0 GPA are also recognized by a special "High Honors" notation.